Kk-ships/dnsforwarder/README.md

 A high-performance, cache-enabled DNS forwarder written in Go.
 This project forwards DNS queries to upstream servers, caches responses for improved performance, and provides detailed logging, statistics, and flexible routing features.

 ## What's New
+- **Multiple Interface Support:** Configure specific network interfaces for listening to DNS queries and routing upstream requests, perfect for multi-homed systems and network segregation.
+- **PID File Management:** Generate and manage PID files for integration with monitoring tools like Monit, Zabbix, and systemd for better process management.
+- **EDNS Client Subnet Support:** Forward real client IP addresses to upstream DNS servers using EDNS Client Subnet (RFC 7871) for better geolocation-aware responses.
 - **Cache Persistence (Hot Start):** DNS cache is now persisted to disk and automatically restored on container restarts, providing faster response times after restarts.
 Cache for hot restart is valid for 1 hour only.
 - **Folder-based Domain Routing:** Load domain routing rules from all `.txt` files in a specified folder, making management and updates easier.
 - **Hot-Reload Domain Routing Table:** Automatically refresh domain routing rules at a configurable interval without restarting the service.